lifanchen-simm/transformerCPI2.0/README.md

 `predict.py` makes the inference, the input are protein sequence and compound SMILES. `featurizer.py` tokenizes and encodes the protein sequence and compounds. `mutation_analysis.py` conducts drug mutation analysis to predict binding sites. `substitution_analysis.py` conducts substitution analysis.

 ## Trained models
 Trained models will be available at https://drive.google.com/drive/folders/1X7i1eO-EykCQcvqMeWeB7QXT3E9eLG08?usp=sharing or https://jianguoyun.simm.ac.cn/p/DYIrdecQUxifFA.
-Trained model will be released after the article is accepted or another time in the future.
+Trained models will be released after the article is accepted or another time in the future.

 ## Requirements
 python = 3.8.8